juliuste/db-interchanges/readme.md

 ## Coverage and potential problems

-When looking up interchange information, `db-interchanges` first tries to look up the specified platforms using [db-perrons](https://github.com/juliuste/db-perrons).
-Any interchange for which not both platforms are tagged with OSM data in `db-perrons`, `db-interchanges` will be unable to determine any accessibility information.
-See [this list](https://github.com/juliuste/db-perrons/blob/master/todo.md) for an overview of the current coverage level in `db-perrons`.
+When looking up interchange information, `db-interchanges` first tries to look up the specified platforms using [db-platforms](https://github.com/juliuste/db-platforms).
+Any interchange for which not both platforms are tagged with OSM data in `db-platforms`, `db-interchanges` will be unable to determine any accessibility information.
+See [this list](https://github.com/juliuste/db-platforms/blob/master/todo.md) for an overview of the current coverage level in `db-platforms`.

-Note that - as OSM ids are not guaranteed to be stable forever - `db-perrons` may contain entries that are not valid anymore.
-This will have the same effect as if a station hadn't been tagged in `db-perrons` in the first place, so take the coverage list mentioned above with a grain of salt.
+Note that - as OSM ids are not guaranteed to be stable forever - `db-platforms` may contain entries that are not valid anymore.
+This will have the same effect as if a station hadn't been tagged in `db-platforms` in the first place, so take the coverage list mentioned above with a grain of salt.

 After looking up platforms, `db-interchanges` fetches data from the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API), which might take some seconds.
 The module will then try to calculate routes between the `from` and `to` platforms specified by the user.
 It filters out any elevators which are tagged on OpenStreetMap but are not included in [db-elevators](https://github.com/juliuste/db-elevators).
 See [this list](https://github.com/juliuste/db-elevators/blob/master/todo.md) for an overview of the current coverage level in `db-elevators`.